the-events-calendar/the-events-calendar/readme.txt

 == Changelog ==

+= [4.6.4] TBD =

+* Fix - Improved legacy URL redirect logic to prevent unwanted redirects (our thanks to wesleyanhq and Adam Schwartz for highlighting this issue) [86942]

 = [4.6.3] 2017-11-02 =

 * Fix - Prevent JS error when adding a Pro widget in the WP Customizer screen [72127]